 Who Benefits?
 Through What Mechanism?
 How Do They Benefit?
-Employers Elimination of employer health benefit procurement role Reduced administrative burden Ability to focus on their areas of expertise and business goals rather than the health coverage needs of employees Individual Californians Universal coverage (which can be achieved under UF or via other policy routes) Delivery system changes that increase quality, accessibility and equity Improved access to care and reduced cost-sharing Expanded benefits (e.g. dental, LTSS) Reduced uncertainty and worry Better health outcomes
+Employers Elimination of employer health benefit procurement role Reduced administrative burden Ability to focus on their areas of expertise and business goals rather than the health coverage needs of employees Individual Californians Universal coverage (which can be achieved under UF or via other policy routes) Delivery system changes that increase quality, accessibility and equity More equitable financing Improved access to care and reduced cost-sharing Expanded benefits (e.g. dental, LTSS) Reduced uncertainty and worry Better health outcomes Fewer disparities and more equitable care Financial burden on households is more predictable and better aligns with ability to pay Health Care Providers Single set of rules for payment, quality, other outcomes Reduced administrative burden and greater opportunity to focus on patient care More equitable and consistent payment